 Dried California chiles have the flavor of enchilada sauce from a can, but much more intensely flavored.
 Although called a chile, a California dried chile is not a spicy type.
-You could use my Chile Salsa as a dip for chips, or spoon it into your favorite taco and burrito.
+You could use my Chile Salsa (or Salsa Roja) as a dip for chips, or spoon it into your favorite taco and burrito.
 My Salmon Enchilada Recipe (click here) would be even more delicious using this Chile Salsa.
 Spoon this cheapie, but flavorful, salsa on any bland dish to kick it up a notch.

 If your market has different dried chiles, like pasilla, ancho or poblano, guajillo or Anaheim, just use my recipe and make your own salsa variation.
 Dried chile colors go from a deep wine red to inky black.

 The technique is the same: break off the stems, pour out the seeds; then steam the skins a half hour in hot water.
 Finally, blender the softened chiles in some chile broth and a little bit of garlic and onion.
 It's really easy to do and there is nothing like the intense flavor of fresh made salsa.

 There are also packages of spicy dried chiles, too -- they should be labeled as "hot."
 It's the same technique, but be ready for a spicy kick!

 - 1 package dried chiles - any kind

 - 2 cups of water - enough to cover dried chiles.

 - 1/4 onion - roughly chopped for blending.